amanzi/amanzi/test_suites/benchmarking/coupled_flow_transport/single_fracture/amanzi_single_fracture.rst

 Recall that Amanzi employes the mimetic finite difference method for flow.
 The results are in excellent agreement.

-The benchmark setup is to use the fixed time step of :math:`10^7` seconds and run simulation for 100 times steps.
+The benchmark setup is to use the fixed timestep of :math:`10^7` seconds and run simulation for 100 times steps.
 For this problem, the conventional two-point flux approximation method underestimates the solute flux by about 20%.